Hedge funds have been manipulating the stock market for decades.

 Franknez.com fights The Fool, Yahoo Finance, and InvestorPlace

-Franknez.com is fighting for the community against malpractice from all news media shunning AMC and GameStop.
+Franknez.com is fighting for the community against malpractice from all news media shunning AMC, GameStop, and other retail favorites.

 This platform will serve as a positive media outlet for the community and only spread factual documentation, and news related cited-sources.

-I will not encourage retail investors to take a position in AMC.
+I will not encourage retail investors to take a position in any stock.

 However, I will outline the facts and evidence to help you make your own personal financial decision.

 How can retail investors bring awareness to the community?

 Retail investors can expose false information on social media to shine light on manipulation tactics driven by hedge fund partners.

 Sharing factual and positive articles relating to the performance or analytics of a particular stock is another way the investing community can stay united.